Sulwe

-Sulwe is a children's New York Times bestselling picture book by actress Lupita Nyong'o.
-It follows the story of a young girl who wishes for her dark skin to be lighter.
-The story is ultimately about colorism and learning to love oneself, no matter one's skin tone.

-In 2020, the Kiswahili and Dholuo translations were made available in East Africa through Kenyan publishing firm Bunk Books.
+Sulwe is a 2019 children's picture book written by actress Lupita Nyong'o and illustrated by Vashti Harrison.
+It tells the story of a young girl who wishes for her dark skin to be lighter.
+In 2020, the Kiswahili and Dholuo translations of the book were made available in East Africa through Kenyan publishing firm Bunk Books.

 Synopsis

-Sulwe has the darkest skin in her family and in her school.
+Sulwe is a five-year-old Kenyan girl who has the darkest skin in her family and at her school.
 She wishes for her skin to be lighter, but through a supernatural experience, she comes to love her dark skin color.
+(Note: Attributed to multiple references:)

+Reception

+Sulwe became a number-one New York Times Best Seller and was selected for the 2020 Illustrator Honor at the Coretta Scott King Awards.
+It won the award for Outstanding Literary Work – Children at the 2020 NAACP Image Awards, and received starred reviews from Kirkus Reviews and Publishers Weekly.
+It was also reviewed by School Library Journal.
+Sulwe was pulled from classrooms in the Central York School District of Pennsylvania in 2021 and from Duval Country, Florida in January 2022.